 Personal Capital Latest News

-I had lunch with the Director of Marketing in the beginning of 2017 to get an update.
+I had lunch with the Chief Marketing Officer, Eric Weiss, and their Vice Chairman, Mark Goines in the summer of 2018 to get an update.
 Here is some key information.

 Main Personal Capital Free Tools

 1) Retirement Planner.
 This tool helps you to know if you’re on track to retire, and even allows you to make adjustments for major life changes, such as job/career/income changes, illness, childbirth or saving for college.

 2) 401(k) Fund Analyzer.
 Even though Personal Capital can’t manage your employer sponsored retirement plan, they can analyze the plan and make asset allocation suggestions based on all of the investment options available in the plan.

 3) Net Worth Tracker.
 Track your assets and liabilities so that you can quickly find your net worth at any time.
 This tool will help you to really know if you’re on track to reach your long-term financial goals.

 4) Cash Flow Analyzer.
 Use this tool to create a budget, where you can track your income and expenses whatever the sources.
 This will help you see where you’re spending money, so that you can free up income for savings, investing, and debt payoff.